Port of Dover: Eastern Docks

 Dover's Eastern Docks were used for ship breaking beginning during the First World War, when the Admiralty began dismantling ships there.
 The Stanlee Shipbreaking and Salvage Co.
 Ltd. took over the ship breaking operation commercially in 1920.
 Many of the ships broken up were naval vessels from the First World War.
 The company also handled machinery and general scrap, including the dismantling of the Dover Promenade Pier.
-The yard began to shrink after the Second World War and was closed in 1964 to make way for port redevelopment and a car ferry terminal.
+The yard began to shrink after World War II and was closed in 1964 to make way for port redevelopment and a car ferry terminal.

 From 1930 until 1950 an aerial ropeway carried coal from Tilmanstone colliery, 7½ miles to the north.
 It emerged halfway up the Langdon cliffs directly above the Eastern harbour arm, through two portals which have been bricked up but can still be seen from the ferry port.
 Coal was deposited in bunkers at the outer end of the Eastern harbour arm.
 The ropeway had 600 1-ton buckets that departed at intervals of 21 seconds and travelled at 4½ miles per hour.
 The system could thus transport 120 tons of coal per hour.

 The first two roll-on/roll-off ferry berths in the Eastern Docks were opened on 30 June 1953.
-The first ro-ro ferry, the appropriately modified British Railways' S.S.Dinard, departed for Boulogne on 3 July 1953.
-Today, there are 7 active docks for Ro-Ro vessels to utilise at Dover, one deconstructed dock and one unused dock for high-speed Ro-Ro watercraft.
+The first ro-ro ferry, the appropriately modified British Railways' SS Dinard, departed for Boulogne on 3 July 1953.
+Today, there are seven active docks for Ro-Ro vessels to utilise at Dover, one deconstructed dock and one unused dock for high-speed Ro-Ro watercraft.

 In 1966 well over 600,000 accompanied vehicles travelled through Dover's Eastern Docks en route to France or Belgium.

 Western Docks

 After rail services were extended to Dover in 1844, the Western Docks were used as a terminal for the Golden Arrow and other cross-channel train services with its own railway station, Dover Marine, later renamed Dover Western Docks.
-At Dover Marine station an estimated 5 million troops departed for the trenches of the First World War and nearly 1.5 million wounded soldiers returned.
+At Dover Marine station an estimated 5 million troops departed for the trenches of World War I and nearly 1.5 million wounded soldiers returned.
 In 1920 the remains of the Unknown Warrior were landed prior to transportation to London and a ceremonial interment at Westminster Abbey.
 Dover Marine railway station closed in 1994, later to be redeveloped into Cruise Terminal One.

 The Western Docks area was also used from 1968 to the early 2000s for a cross-channel hovercraft service run by Hoverspeed.
 Hoverspeed also ran catamaran services until being declared bankrupt in 2005.
 Another catamaran service was run from 2004 until November 2008 by the single ship of SpeedFerries, SpeedOne, with up to five services daily to Boulogne-sur-Mer.
 The hoverport has now been demolished and redeveloped as a cargo handling facility.